basil009/OTP_C/README.md

 C: One time pad generator (OTP) encryptor and decryptor.
-Communicates files over the network through sockets.
+Communicates files over the network through socket, and manages multiple connections using forked processes.